Drako-Vishious/Drakos-cs50-Learning/README.md

 0.0.1B Updated Footer in TEMPLATE html page for the correct year of date.

 0.0.1C Updated TEMPLATE for more robust design and included comments explaining sections of code.

+0.0.1D Updated TEMPLATE and CSS for base design.
+Added a Logo.